TabbyML/tabby/CONTRIBUTING.md

 cargo run serve --model TabbyML/StarCoder-1B
 ```

 This will run Tabby locally on CPU, which is not optimal for performance.
 Depending on your GPU and its compatibility, you may be able to run Tabby with GPU acceleration.
 Please make sure you have CUDA or ROCm installed, for Nvidia or AMD graphics cards respectively.
+No extra library installation is necessary for Apple silicon (M1/M2) using Metal.

-To run Tabby locally with CUDA (Nvidia):
+To run Tabby locally with CUDA (NVIDIA):

 ```
 cargo run --release --features cuda serve --model TabbyML/StarCoder-1B --device cuda